drneavin/Demultiplexing_Doublet_Detecting_Docs/docs/source/Souporcell.rst

   - ``Genotype_ID_key.txt``

-    - Key of the cluster and assignments for each individual and the pearson correlation coefficient.
+    - Key of the cluster and assignments for each individual and the Pearson correlation coefficient.

       +-------------+------------+-------------+
       | Genotype_ID | Cluster_ID | Correlation |